Ryan Yamane

 Ryan Ichiro Yamane (born October 24, 1969) is an American politician and a Democratic member of the Hawaii House of Representatives from November 2004 to January 2023 representing District 37.
+He is the son of former representative Brian Yamane.

 Yamane was reelected to a two-year term in the 2022 Hawaiʻi House of Representatives election, but resigned on January 3, 2023 to accept an appointment in Governor Josh Green's cabinet.
 Gov. Green appointed Trish La Chica to the District 37 seat on February 15, 2023.

+Yamane served as director of the Hawaii Department of Human Services until May 19, 2026, when he announced his retirement from the department effective immediately.
+His departure came days after he had been subpoenaed to testify in a state bribery investigation.
+The office of Governor Josh Green did not provide a reason for Yamane's departure.

 Education

 Yamane earned his Bachelor of Arts in psychology, his MSW, and his Master of Business Administration from the University of Hawaiʻi.